luisc68/pizza_hut_app/README.md

 # Pizza Hut App

 Welcome to Pizza Hut App!
-This is a mobile application developed for ordering pizzas from Pizza Hut.
+This is a mobile application developed project developed in Java in Android Studio for the Programming III class at the university for ordering pizzas from Pizza Hut.
 It provides a user-friendly interface to browse through the menu, customize pizzas, and place orders conveniently.

 ![Pizza Hut App Screenshot](screenshots/Screenshot_1.png)